Félix María Zuloaga: Presidency

 On 20 December 1858, about a year since he first came to power, Zuloaga had to face a pronunciamiento against himself.
 Echeagaray pronounced at Ayutla with a plan to summon a congress to frame a constitution suitable for the nation.
 Zuloaga passed measures to put down the revolt, assuming personal command of the forces at the capital, and forbidding all interaction with the rebels.
 He passed a manifesto condemning Echeagaray who was stripped of his post in the army.
 Manuel Doblado was also arrested.

 A modified form of the Ayotla Plan was proclaimed by Manuel Robles Pezula on 23 December, and found some military support in the capital.
 Zuloaga offered to resign if the objection was to him personally, but would not assent if the plan was meant to overthrow his conservative principles.
 Miramon was offered command of the plan, but he rejected it.

 As loyal troops kept defecting, Zuloaga resigned before midnight and sought asylum with the British legation in spite of the insurgents promises to keep Zuloaga unharmed.
 The Plan of Ayotla was actually an offshoot of the aforementioned fusionist party, a moderate faction, which did not seek to abandon conservative principles, but did seek an end to the war by seeking compromise with the liberals.
 Manuel Robles Pezuela arrived at the national palace on the morning of 24 December, when he assumed the presidency.

 Robles Pezuela sent commissioners out to gain adherence to his plan, and began to assemble a junta of representatives ignoring, however the conservative hero Miguel Miramon, upsetting conservative hardliners.
 Robles, however eventually conceded in granting Miramon representation.

 The Junta assembled on 30 December 1858, and proceeded to elect a president.
-Miramon won with 50 votes against Robles’ 46, though the latter was authorized to act as provisional president until Miramon arrived in the capital.
+Miramon won with 50 votes against Robles' 46, though the latter was authorized to act as provisional president until Miramon arrived in the capital.

-Meanwhile Zuloaga had taken back his previous resignation, but due to the circumstances, agreed to officially pass on the presidency to Miramon on 31 January 1859.
+Meanwhile, Zuloaga had taken back his previous resignation, but due to the circumstances, agreed to officially pass on the presidency to Miramon on 31 January 1859.
 To keep him from changing his mind, Miramon had him sent to the interior.
 Zuloaga then left the government.

-Miramon would go on to wage the war energetically and make two attempts to capture Juarez’s capital at Vera Cruz.
+Miramon would go on to wage the war energetically and make two attempts to capture Juarez's capital at Vera Cruz.
 His second attempt in March 1860, would see his naval forces intercepted by the U.S. navy which was protecting Juarez.
-Liberal victories then accumulated until Juarez took back the capital on January 1861, though conservative guerilla’s most notably Leonardo Marquez remained active in the countryside.
+Liberal victories then accumulated until Juarez took back the capital in January 1861, though conservative guerilla's most notably Leonardo Marquez remained active in the countryside.